By Rachel Metz

-Youth Unemployment: Between April 2020 and February 2021, thousands more young people received unemployment insurance as during the same period a year earlier.
-While during the pre-pandemic period an average of only 101 youth under age 22 and 278 youth ages 22-24 received unemployment insurance each month, during the early months of the pandemic 2,836 youth under ages 22 and 3809 youth ages 22-24 received unemployment insurance.
+Youth Unemployment: Between April 2020 and March 2021, thousands more young people received unemployment insurance as during the same period a year earlier.
+While during the pre-pandemic period an average of only 101 youth under age 22 and 279 youth ages 22-24 received unemployment insurance each month, during the early months of the pandemic 2,836 youth under ages 22 and 3590 youth ages 22-24 received unemployment insurance.
 These numbers have been steadily decreasing since re-opening began in late June (from a high of 3315 youth under age 22 and 5824 youth ages 22-24 that month), but it’s unclear how much of the decrease is due to increased employment versus young people running out of unemployment benefits.